Shadow5782/AdversarialSampleMetric/README.md

 # A Metric to Assess Neural Network Resilience Against Adversarial Samples

-This is the code repository to the paper "An Analytical Dive into Finding a Metric to Assess Neural Network Resilience Against Adversarial Samples".
+This is the code repository to the research paper "Towards a Metric to Assess Neural NetworkResilience Against Adversarial Samples".
 The results of the evaluation in the paper can be found in detail in folder __"metric_results"__.

 When using the metric please cite:
 ```